ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Loadimpact performance testing

-The `icons` directory must also be copied to `wp-content/uploads` on the live environment to provide icons in the Slack notifications.
+The `slack-icons` directory must also be copied to `wp-content/uploads` on the live environment to provide icons in the Slack notifications.

 ### Example `secrets.json`
 ```